patrickjuchli/basic-ftp/README.md

 Note the verbosity setting for the client.
 Enabling it will log out every communication detail, making it easier to spot an issue and address it.
 It's also great to learn about FTP.

-## How to compose

-This is an example of a function that you could write.
-It removes all files and directories of the current working directory recursively.
+The next example removes all files and directories of the current working directory recursively.

 ```
 async function cleanDir(client) {